The Lenovo 500 FHD webcam is designed for desktop LCD monitors. MSRP is $69.99.

 Lenovo supplies a USB-C to USB-A cable but with a USB-C cable the Lenovo 500 FHD can be used with modern machines.
 USB-C cables are now widely available.

 The weight of the Lenovo Lenovo 500 FHD webcam is dramatically lower than the Xbox Kinect so it is a lot easier to deploy.
-The Kinect has a microphone but ther Lenovo lacks such a feature.
+The Kinect has a microphone but the Lenovo lacks such a feature.
 Many studios use boom microphones which have much better fidelity sound.

 Windows Hello depends on depth perception which is based on IR light.
 Mobile has been a proving ground for personal identification with PIN, finger readers and facial recognition.
 Windows is still far behind the curve.